Debbie Rock - plank hold - 7:09. CRAZY!

 Welcome Sherrin to boot camp!!!

-I got alot of questions regarding how to breathe properly while running, especially now that it is colder.
+I got alot of questions regarding how to breathe properly while running, especially now that it is colder.1.
+The most important thing to practice is to breathe from your diaphragm.

 By using your diaphragm you guarantee the most air in and the most air out, increasing the amount of oxygen getting to your muscles.
 To target your diaphragm while breathing, use what Optimal Breathing® Development Specialists (www.breathing.com) call the "squeeze and breathe technique."